poa1024/ai_code_buddy/readme.md

 - dialog to accept or to regenerate the result
 - ability to highlight the code and refactor it (new scenario)
 - new scenario - just start the conversation with gpt in the window
+- pass file extension as part of the context

 - add tip in the gpt window
-- add tests for the explain scenario, use templates for explain -
+- add tests for the explain scenario
+-
 - configuration for apikey
 - publish plugin?